What is Accounting Profit?

 X Corp has prepared its financial statements for the year 2018-19.
 The details of revenue and profit are given below.

-In the above-presented case, the calculated accounting profit for the year has improved in FY 18-19 over FY 17-18 by $500 (i.e.) 33.3% increase over PY.
-The revenue has increased by $10,000 (i.e.) a 25% increase over PY.
+In the above-presented case, the calculated accounting profit for the year has improved in FY 18-19 over FY 17-18 by a $500 (i.e.) 33.3% increase over PY.
+The revenue has increased by $10,000 (i.e.) 25% over PY.
 It shows the book profits generated by the business for a particular period.
 It acts as a check to evaluate the performance and efficiency of the business.
-Business calls relating to further investment, profitability, market position, etc. can be analyzed with the help of such profits.
+Business calls relating to further investment, profitability, market position, etc., can be analyzed with the help of such profits.

 Accounting Profit Vs. Cash Profit

-Cash profits indicate the profits in terms of real cash inflows and outflow.
+Cash profits indicate the profits in terms of real cash inflows and outflows.
 Accounting profit is the theoretical one, whereas cash profit is the real profit of the business.
 It is considered to be a better measure of economic viability.

 Example

-ABC Inc. prepares its financial statements for the year 2018-19, both as per the accounting approach and cash flow approach to analyze its performance.
+ABC Inc. prepares its financial statements for the year 2018-19, as per the accounting approach and cash flow approach to analyze its performance.

 In the cash flow approach, the profit is more as it does not consider non-cash expenditure, and it reflects the real profits of the business.